 “Oscar Wilde said that if you know what you want to be, the you inevitably become it – that is your punishment, but if you never know, then you can be anything.
 There is truth to that.
 We are not nouns, we are verbs.
 I am not a thing – an actor, a writer – I am a person who does things – I write, I act – and I never know what I am going to do next.
-I think you can be imprisoned if you think of yourself as a noun.” – Stephen Fry
+I think you can be imprisoned if you think of yourself as a noun.”Stephan Fry

 Leaving school, they always ask you what you wanted to be like you are suppose to know at the tender age of 18.
 And I never wanted to choose a career.
 Ugh – doing one thing for the rest of my life??
-Nope!!!
-I could never answer that question.
+No Thanks!!!
+And so I could never answer that question.

 And it sucked.
 I could no longer hide from the fact that this was supposed to be a temp job, I was supposed to be figuring out what I wanted to do with my life, and I had accidentally found an unfulfilling career.

 So (quite reasonably) I quit my job; withdrew my pension and took off in a VW City Golf with my then boyfriend for a month across Southern African.

 This was IT!
 I was going to have an epiphany under the stars in Namibia and come home with a new focus, and plan, a dream to chase.
 I was sure of it!

 We drove 10 000km across Southern Africa partying, partaking in some incredible charity work, meeting amazing people, and getting really lost while hunting for dinosaur tracks….